-This article may contain compensated links.
-Read the full disclosure.
+This post may contain affiliate links.
+Read the full disclosure

 There are actually two royal residences in the area, both having been built on the ruins of 3 existing castles.
-The older of the two, Hohenschwangau Castle, was the summer residence of King Maximilian II and his family, built on the remains of fortress Schwangau, from 1833.
+The older of the two, Hohenschwangau Castle, was the summer residence of King Maximilian II and his family, built on the remains of Fortress Schwangau, from 1833.

 We visited both Hohenschwangau Castle and Neuschwanstein Castle during a week in the Bavarian region of Germany, in the middle of December.